 - Still uses micro USB.

 How to Buy The Best Portable Charger

-If you are in the market looking for a good power bank/portable charger.
+If you are in the market looking for a good power bank/portable battery charger.
 You might have trouble finding the best possible option.
-However, if you are always out and about, then having the right portable charger is important, because you really do not want to run out of battery in the middle of commuting from one place to another, or while flying long flights.
+However, if you are always out and about, then having the right portable battery charger is important, because you really do not want to run out of battery in the middle of commuting from one place to another, or while flying long flights.